Human Rights Management

 Results of 1st and 2nd human rights impact assessments and progress on addressing risks identified in 1st assessment

-In-depth look at risks identified in 2nd human rights risk assessment
+In-depth look at risks identified in 2nd human rights impact assessment

 Internal hotline system for employees